Fighting Yellow Fever in Angola

 Since the outbreak of yellow fever in Angola was reported in December 2015, more than 750 people have been infected, and over 300 have died.

-“The outbreak is worrying considering the lives it has already claimed and especially because of the insufficient capacity on the side of government to deal with crises such as these against the current financial difficulties the country has,” - Afonso Castro, National Director of SOS Angola.
+“The outbreak is worrying considering the lives it has already claimed and especially because of the insufficient capacity on the side of the government to deal with crises such as these against the current financial difficulties the country has,” - Afonso Castro, National Director of SOS Angola.

 “Our interactions with the national government have led to the SOS Medical Centre in Benguela and the SOS Clinic in Lubango receiving adequate vaccines that enabled us to vaccinate most of our program beneficiaries, including members of the surrounding communities and SOS co-workers”, said Castro, “Extensive advocacy on our part led to government health personnel conducting vaccinations in SOS Children’s Village Huambo – our third location – with children and caregivers from our families of origin also benefitting.”